-We recorded \$0.8 million of equity earnings of unconsolidated affiliates, net of tax, for each of 2016 and 2015.
+We recorded \$2.0 million and \$0.8 million of equity earnings of unconsolidated affiliates, net of tax, for 2017 and 2016, respectively.

-Net (Income) Loss Attributable to Noncontrolling Interests
+Net Income Attributable to Noncontrolling Interests

-Net (income) loss attributable to noncontrolling interests represents the portion of earnings or losses from the operations of our non-wholly owned, consolidated subsidiaries that belongs to the noncontrolling interests in those subsidiaries.
-Net (income) loss attributable to noncontrolling interests was \$(0.6) million and \$4.7 million for 2016 and 2015, respectively.
-The decrease in net loss attributable to noncontrolling interests was due to the overall decrease in the net operating loss of the Flexible Packaging JV in 2016 compared to 2015.
+Net income attributable to noncontrolling interests represents the portion of earnings from the operations of our non-wholly owned, consolidated subsidiaries that belongs to the noncontrolling interests in those subsidiaries.
+Net income attributable to noncontrolling interests was \$16.5 million and \$0.6 million for 2017 and 2016, respectively.
+The increase in net income attributable to noncontrolling interests was due primarily to increased earnings of the Flexible Packaging JV.